maragudk/gomponents/README.md

 without the use of a template language.
 Think server-side-rendered React, but without the virtual DOM and diffing.

-The implementation is still incomplete, but usable.
-The API may change until version 1 is reached.
+The implementation is very usable, but the API may change until version 1 is reached.

 Check out the blog post [gomponents: declarative view components in Go](https://www.maragu.dk/blog/gomponents-declarative-view-components-in-go/) for background.

 ## Features

+- Build reusable view components
 - Write declarative HTML5 in Go without all the strings, so you get
   - Type safety
   - Auto-completion
   - Nice formatting with `gofmt`
-- Simple API that's easy to learn and use
+- Simple API that's easy to learn and use (you know most already if you know HTML)
-- Build reusable view components
 - No external dependencies

 ## Usage